huolter/Notebook2Py/README.md

 * Preserves code execution order.
 * Adds a header comment indicating the source notebook (optional).

+To start using it just copy the notebook2py.py script to your root and import notebook_to_python.

+Also, check the example/ folder in this repo.

 ## Simple example ussage:

 ```python